Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Why So Many Varieties?

-Gemologists separate Garnets species into different varieties based on variations in color and color phenomena.
+Aside from the 6 natural gem Garnet species, gemologists and gem dealers separate Garnets into many different varieties based on variations in color and color phenomena.
 To learn why there is such tremendous color variation in Garnets, it’s helpful to have a basic understanding of the chemical formula shown below.
 The letters A and B simply represent sites where ions of specific chemical elements can bond with silicon and oxygen to give a Garnet a chemical composition unique to its particular species.

 The Chemical formulas for the six species of gem Garnet are shown below.
 These formulas represent the composition of the pure un-mixed Garnet species, referred to as End Members.
 The chromophores (color-producing metal ions) are highlighted in color, with the valence number added here in superscript for clarification.
 Chromophores are found at the A site in Pyralspite Garnet species, and at the B site in Ugrandite Garnet species.